VuePress EcosystemVuePress Ecosystem

 • Default: false

-• Details: Whether enable whitespace characters (Space and Tab).
+• Details: Whether to enable whitespace characters (spaces and tabs).

-• true: enable whitespace, but not render any whitespace by default
+• true: enable whitespace rendering but don't render any whitespace by default

-• false: completely disable render whitespace, :whitespace will not take effect.
+• false: completely disable whitespace rendering; :whitespace will not take effect

-• 'boundary': render leading and trailing whitespace of the line
+• 'boundary': render leading and trailing whitespace on each line

-• 'trailing': render trailing whitespace of the line
+• 'trailing': render trailing whitespace on each line

-You can add :whitespace / :no-whitespace mark in your fenced code blocks to override the value set in config, and customize the render type by adding = after :whitespace.
-For example :whitespace=boundary will render leading and trailing whitespace of the line.
+You can add :whitespace / :no-whitespace markers to your fenced code blocks to override the config setting, and customize the render type by adding = after :whitespace.
+For example, :whitespace=boundary will render leading and trailing whitespace on each line.

 • Example: